-Jamila (“jah-mee-lah”) is a public interest attorney, youth advocate and small business owner with a passion for community service and a commitment to serving the public good.
-She has a bachelor’s degree from Virginia State University and a law degree from the University of Oregon.
-The daughter of a history professor and a Girl Scout office administrator, she was raised to value education and service — values that continue to shape her work today.
+Jamila (“jah-mee-lah”) is an attorney, youth advocate and small business owner with a passion for community service and a commitment to serving the public good.
+She holds a bachelor’s degree from Virginia State University and a law degree from the University of Oregon.
+The daughter of a retired history professor and a retired Girl Scout office administrator, she was raised to value education and service — values that continue to shape her work today.

-After moving to King County in 2007, Jamila worked as the central area network coordinator for the Seattle Youth Violence Prevention Initiative, where she oversaw community interventions and supported young people facing family, peer or gang conflict; court involvement; school suspension or expulsion; homelessness; and other risk factors for youth violence.
+After moving to King County in 2007, Jamila worked as the central area network coordinator for the Seattle Youth Violence Prevention Initiative, where she oversaw community interventions and supported young people facing family, peer or gang conflict; court involvement; school suspension or expulsion; homelessness or other risk factors for youth violence.

 Jamila launched a legal practice and nonprofit consulting business in 2014, before later joining Northwest Justice Project in 2017.
 As NJP’s statewide advocacy counsel, she managed a network of attorneys representing domestic violence survivors and other crime victims.
 She currently works for Purpose.
 Dignity.
 Action.
 (PDA – formerly known as the Public Defender Association) providing civil legal aid to individuals emerging from homelessness.

 A Federal Way resident, Jamila was elected to the Legislature in 2020.
 She serves as Chair of the Civil Rights & Judiciary Committee and serves on the Housing Committee and the Human Services, Youth & Early Learning Committee.
 She chairs the Developmental Advocacy Caucus and is the First Vice Chair of the Members of Color Caucus.
 Jamila is also the immediate past chair of the Legislative Black Caucus.